-How should I choose a white-label social network?
+How should I choose a white-label social network platform?

-When choosing a white-label social network, you’ll probably already have a vision in mind, as well as a shortlist of features.
+When choosing a white-label social network platform, you’ll probably already have a vision in mind, as well as a shortlist of features.
 But social networking is all about people and relationships, so it helps to translate these into the user experiences you want to achieve.